streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 1. Hover on a tool header
 2. Click the trash icon to disable the tool.
-3. Deleted tools in the group will be moved to `Disabled items` section at the bottom.
+3. The tool is moved to the `Disabled items` section at the bottom.

 == Mobile
-A tool can be disabled from the toolbar by clicking on the `-` button on the tool.
+Tap the `-` button on a tool to disable it.
 :::

 ## Related pages